 You must leave out the information that is of little or no value in the deposition summary but include every essential detail that may be helpful for the lawyer.
-This even includes the breaks taken by the witness to make the readers know that a break was taken between specific statements and help them easily locate the relevant summary parts.
+This even includes the breaks taken by the witness to let the readers know that a break was taken between specific statements and help them easily locate the relevant summary parts.

 Work on Presentation

-Lastly, make sure that you are presenting your deposition summary in an eye-catching way since presentation creates a lot of impact on the minds of the readers.
-For instance, try to provide the summary in a format that has two columns: a wide column on the right and narrow column on the left.
+Lastly, make sure that you are presenting your deposition summary in an eye-catching way since the presentation creates a lot of impact on the minds of the readers.
+For instance, try to provide the summary in a format that has two columns: a wide column on the right and a narrow column on the left.

-Apart from this, keep the line and page numbers in the left column and the testimony’s summary in the right column, including the date, case, and witness name.
+Apart from this, keep the line and page numbers in the left column and the testimony summary in the right column, including the date, case, and witness name.
 If needed, a table of index or contents can be included too.

 Benefits of a Well-Documented Deposition Summary

-Time-Saving – Time is crucial in legal cases, and a deposition summary helps save time at large by providing a quick reference to main testimony points, enabling lawyers to focus on trial preparation and case strategies instead.
+Time is crucial in legal cases, and a deposition summary helps save time at large by providing a quick reference to main testimony points, enabling lawyers to focus on trial preparation and case strategies instead.

 Convenience – A deposition summary provides great convenience to the lawyers since he doesn’t have to go through the entire testimony but simply review the key facts.